vishvAsa/kalpAntaram/kANe/v1p2/114_Anantadeva.md

 In this work, while describing the religious rites to be per formed on certain tithis he frequently cites at some length the kathas ( stories ) connected with those tithis; vide, for examples, the Vata-$āvitrivratakathā on Jyestha Paurṇamāsi pp. 44-50, Mahā laksniikathā on pp. 148-150, Anantacaturdaśivratakatha (pp. 170-175), Śivaratrivratakathā (pp. 398-410 ).

 Hemādri1488 deals only with three kinds of abdas or samvatsa ras viz.
 Lunar (cāndra), Saura ( solar) and Savana, while Madhava added two more viz.
 Bārhaspatya and Nāksatra.
 The Smṛtikaustubha ( pp. 462-63) quotes Yājñavalkya (1.
-265–268) which set out the results of performing Sraddhas on the naksatras from Kșttikā to Bharani.
+265–268) which set out the results of performing Sraddhas on the nakṣatras from Kșttikā to Bharaṇī.
 The Manusmști III.
-277 provides what one secures by perforniing sraddhas on the even tithis (2nd, 4th &c. ) and even Naksatras ( Bharani, Rohiri &c.) and on 1st, 3rd and other uneven t:this and naksutras ( Aśvini, Krttikās etc.).
+277 provides what one secures by perforniing sraddhas on the even tithis (2nd, 4th &c. ) and even Naksatras ( Bharaṇī, Rohiri &c.) and on 1st, 3rd and other uneven t:this and naksutras ( Aśvinī, Kr̥ttikās etc.).

 It is unnecessary to go into details about the other treatises on prayascitta, &c.
 It is said by Eggeling (1.0 Cat.
 No. 1475) that Anantadeva's Smrtikaustubha comprised twelve parts.
 For Bhagavadbhaktinirraya vide Velankar's Cat. of Iccharam Desai collection p.
 49. Anantadeva also wrote several prayogas such as the Agnihotraprayoga, Cāturmāsyaprayoga.
 In the Bhadkamkar collection there is a ms. of a drama called Krsna